Esophageal Cancer: Overview

 Talk with your healthcare providers about your treatment options.
 Make a list of questions.
 Think about the benefits and possible side effects of each option.
 Talk about your concerns with your healthcare provider before making a decision.

 What are treatment side effects?

-Cancer treatment such as chemotherapy and radiation can damage normal cells.
+Cancer treatments, like chemotherapy and radiation, can damage normal cells.
 This can cause side effects like hair loss, mouth sores, and vomiting.

 Coping with esophageal cancer

 Many people feel worried, depressed, and stressed when dealing with cancer.
 Getting treatment for cancer can be hard on your mind and body.
 Keep talking with your healthcare team about problems and concerns you have.
 Work together to ease the effect of cancer and its symptoms on your daily life.

 Here are tips:

 - Talk with your family or friends.

 - Ask your healthcare team or social worker for help.

 - Talk with a spiritual advisor, such as a minister or rabbi.